Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 A. Health Home Enrollment/Continued Enrollment

 When the HH/CMA confirms an individual meets all appropriate eligibility criteria for enrollment into the Health Home Program, and the individual chooses to enroll, appropriate consent must be obtained to complete the enrollment process.
-HHCMs must confirm the member's understanding of what they are consenting to, and that signing consent confirms the member' choice to enroll and approval to access/share PHI (DOH-5055 or DOH-5201) with entities approved by the member.
+HHCMs must confirm the members' understanding of what they are consenting to, and that signing consent confirms the member's choice to enroll and approval to access/share PHI (DOH-5055 or DOH-5201) with entities approved by the member.
 HHs must be sure that individuals understand that without a signed consent, enrollment cannot occur or continue.
+If during the enrollment process or anytime during enrollment, the individual refuses to sign consent, the HHCM must discuss the purpose of consent for enrollment/continued enrollment and the individual's reason/s for refusal.
+If the individual continues to refuse to sign, enrollment/continued enrollment cannot occur.

 Consent must include, at a minimum, the following: